9:00 AM – 11:30 PM:

 Staff Appreciation Fund: Residents are encouraged to contribute to this fund, which provides an annual gratuity to our non-management staff in lieu of tipping throughout the year (we have a strict "NO TIPPING" rule).
 Funds are distributed in late November or early December; the amount for each employee is based on the number of years and the number of hours each employee works.
 Hint: It is suggested that residents give the equivalent of one dollar per day for each household member, but participation is strictly voluntary.

 Prospect Hill Library: The name of our campus libraries.
 The "main" library is located on the second floor of Liberty Commons (adjacent to Signatures Lounge).
 There are "branch" libraries in the second floor lounges of the other two clubhouses.
 All are open 24/7.
-The main library has books (including paperback and large print books), DVDs, magazines, newspapers, voter registration materials, a card catalog, various Ann's Choice-created reports, and internet service.
+The main library has books (including paperback and large print books), DVDs, magazines, newspapers, voter registration materials, various Ann's Choice-created reports, and internet service.
+The branch libraries have books.

 To go directly to the Library page, click here.